 José Miguel Pérez: "When I reached the finish line I felt an immense joy and also a lot of tranquility"

-When the Cuenca triathlete José Miguel Pérez crossed the finish line last Sunday after placing twenty-sixth in the Madrid World Cup event, he knelt on the ground and began to cry emotionally.
-And it was no wonder, because he had achieved his dream, participating in the London Olympic Games.
-It is a goal that can be summarized in one sentence, but to tell how it was achieved it would take at least a book full of stories of sacrifice, training, suffering, injuries, marathon trips and, above all, a lot of willpower. to move forward fighting for the dream on which we have worked all our lives.
+When José Miguel Pérez, a triathlete from Cuenca, crossed the finish line last Sunday after finishing 26th in the Madrid World Cup event, he knelt on the ground and began to cry with emotion.
+And it was no wonder, as he had achieved his dream: to participate in the Olympics From London.
+It's a goal that can be summed up in one sentence, but to tell how it was achieved would require at least a book full of stories of sacrifice, training, suffering, injuries, marathon journeys and, above all, a lot of willpower to keep fighting for the dream that one has worked on all their life.

 For this reason, José Miguel Pérez's feeling when he crossed that finish line was “like a birth.
 When I arrived I felt immense joy for everything I have suffered and also a lot of peace because things turned out well.”
 And the thing is that recent times have been “a very hard stage in my life, very full of competitions and trips,” and it is something that he has noticed both physically and emotionally.